Refund of withholding tax on share dividends

 Corporate shareholders must provide documentation showing they fulfil the conditions under a special provision in the treaty.

 Do you want to avoid the refund process?

-Foreign shareholders may not have to apply for refund of withholding tax.
-The correct rate of withholding tax can immediately be deducted when paying dividend if the shareholder has provided the required documentation to be entitled to a reduced withholding tax rate.
+Foreign shareholders can avoid having to apply for refund of withholding tax.
+The correct withholding tax rate can be deducted immediately when dividend is paid if the shareholder has provided the required documentation to be entitled to a reduced withholding tax rate.